Last Updated: Nov 21, 2016

-Search for books, articles, ebooks, databases, journal titles and other useful sources and resources for your study and research, both online and in the library.
+Search for books, articles, ebooks, databases, journal titles and other useful resources for your study and research, both online and in the library.

 The shelfmark of a print book will help you to locate it in the Library.
 The shelfmarks run A-Z through the building, starting on the top floor.
 Find your reading lists here.